mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 ### Implementing `useEffect()`

-[`useEffect()`](https://react.dev/reference/react/useEffect). `useEffect()` is so named because it runs any side-effects that we'd like to add to the render process, and which we can't run inside the main function body. `useEffect()` runs right after a component renders, and this means that meaning the DOM elements we referenced in the previous section will be available for us to use.
+[`useEffect()`](https://react.dev/reference/react/useEffect) is so named because it runs any side-effects that we'd like to add to the render process, and which we can't run inside the main function body. `useEffect()` runs right after a component renders, and this means that meaning the DOM elements we referenced in the previous section will be available for us to use.

 Change the import statement of `Todo.jsx` again to add `useEffect`: